msbragi/jdbmig/README.md

 # jdbmig
+Versions:
+- 1.0.0 First release

 I have looked around to find an utility jdbc based, to download and upload data to different databases, but didn't found anything.
 For this reason i decided to build my own.

 JDBMig is an agnostic java application that uses jdbc to export and import data into different databases.

 All the process is done by jdbc drivers.
+<br>You can download the drivers i used from here https://github.com/msbragi/jdbmig-driverpack

 The configuration file
 <pre>